mit-ll/BluetoothProximity/index.md

 ================================

 ### Introduction
-**MIT PACT** is committed to supporting the privacy of its users.
+**MIT PACT:** Private Automated Contact Tracing is committed to supporting the privacy of its users.
 This Privacy Statement explains how we handle and use the information you provide through the use of the **BlueProx** measurement app and **BluetoothProximity** beta research app.

 ### What information we collect
 We collect, use, store and transfer different kinds of information, which we have grouped together as follows: